knowledge-production/forge/about.md

-The Forge was founded with support from several sister communities including Global Emergent Media Lab at Concordia University, Columbia University's Studio at Butler Library, Price DH Lab at University of Pennsylvania, and Memory of the World Collective, Centre for Disruptive Media at Coventry University.
+The Forge was founded with support from several sister communities including Global Emergent Media Lab at Concordia University, Columbia University's Studio at Butler Library, Price DH Lab at University of Pennsylvania, and Memory of the World Collective, Centre for Postdigital Cultures at Coventry University.